ScottWe/solidity-1/tutorials/5_client_data.md

 Mappings allow us to associated variables with clients.
 This fundamentally changes the `Manager` bundle topology.
-We can think of this new topology as a graph with two types of vertices: *process vertices* and *data vertices*.
+We can think of this new topology as a graph with two types of vertices: *process vertices* and *data vertices* [[2](#reference)].
 Each process vertex is assigned to one or more transactions in the `Manager` bundle, whereas each data vertex is assigned to a single mapping entry.
 If a process can write to a mapping entry, there is a directed edge from the process vertex to the data vertex.
-If a process can read from a mapping vertex, there is a directed edge from the data vertex to the process vertex [[2](#reference)].
+If a process can read from a mapping vertex, there is a directed edge from the data vertex to the process vertex.

 This leads us to the general case of local reasoning.
 We have a network which is parameterized by the number of processes.
 Each process has access to some finite set of shared variables.
-We will show that all processes accessing the same variable obey some compositional invariant.
+We want to show that all processes accessing the same variable obey some invariant.
 We then combine these invariants to find an invariant of the entire network [[2](#reference)].
 We can think of the [previous tutorial](4_arbitrary_clients.md) as the degenerate case where each client has zero mapping entries.

 ### Topology in the `Manager` Bundle

 First we need to characterize the `Manager` bundle topology.
-We will do this by looking at a given *instance* of the bundle.
+We start this by looking at a given *instance* of the bundle.
 That is, the topology of the bundle for a fixed number of clients.
 We will see that the topology exhibits symmetries which generalize to any number of clients.